ianroberts131/visual-algorithms/README.md

 There are currently 2 pages - 1 for search algorithms and 1 for sort algorithms.

-Select the type of algorithms you would like to see from the homepage:
+Select the category of algorithms you would like to see from the homepage:

 ![select page](/images/visual-algos-demo-3.gif)